zenith391/Fuchas/Fuchas/Filesystems/nitrofs_spec.md

 ### Fragment Entry
 - R = fRagment - 1 byte
-- NEXT - 2 bytes - next fragment of the file, equals to 0 if file done
+- NEXT - 2 bytes - next fragment of the file, equals to 0 if it is last fragment
 - TEXT FRAGMENT - 509 bytes

 Finally, it's C structure would be: